<a href="https://www.guidestar.org/profile/45-5216562" target="_blank"><img src="https://widgets.guidestar.org/TransparencySeal/9254128" /></a>

 Campaign Update

-As we celebrate our eleventh year operating as a 501 (c) (3) non-profit organization, we want to thank all of you who have helped in the journey of making music therapy, music education, and community outreach more accessible to those in need.
+As we celebrate our 13th year operating as a 501 (c) (3) non-profit organization, we want to thank all of you who have helped in the journey of making music therapy, music education, and community outreach more accessible to those in need.

-In 2022, we were very proud to release our “All Abilities Rock” sponsored artist Devin Gutierrez’s debut album “Peripheral Vision: Live at the East Austin Piano Shop” for the world to hear.
+MMMF has also sponsored artists such as Devin Gutierrez by providing music gear, offering mentorship, producing live shows, facilitating publicity, and recorded his debut album “Peripheral Vision: Live at the East Austin Piano Shop” as well as producing a special Christmas cover of Stevie Wonder’s “Someday at Christmas.”
 Grammy-award winner and Rock-n-Roll Hall of Fame recipient Carole King introduced Devin’s album to her fans, which includes a beautiful cover of her song “You’ve Got a Friend.”
-We hosted a record release show at the East Austin Piano Shop with special guests Blue Mist (all alumni of the Texas School for the Blind) and rising artist Chris Cebrian.
-Then in December, we produced a special Christmas cover of Stevie Wonder’s “Someday at Christmas” with Devin.
-We are also happy to announce that Devin has become an official BMI songwriter and that he was accepted as a member of Recording Artists and Music Professionals with Disabilities (RAMPD), a new advocacy group created by Grammy NY Board Governor, Lachi.
+We hosted a record release show at the East Austin Piano Shop with special guests Blue Mist (all alumni of the Texas School for the Blind) and Chris Cebrian.
+MMMF championed Devin’s music career by setting him up as an official BMI songwriter, copyright owner, and a member of Recording Artists and Music Professionals with Disabilities (RAMPD), a new advocacy group created by Grammy NY Board Governor, Lachi.
+Starting in 2024, MMMF has been sponsoring the Eddie Ray Band, an Austin/Dripping Springs band of musicians with various disabilities, by supporting their debut album release “Get Out Front.”
+And MMMF continues to sponsor rising star, Chris Cebrian, who just went into the recording studio to break ground on his debut album.
+He also plays in The Beatle Boys at MMMF benefit concerts and music outreach shows.

 So, as we continue in our mission, we ask for your continued support.
 As a small, volunteer-run non-profit organization, we rely on donations from the public.
 If you are a believer in the powers of music, there are many ways to join us in our journey.
-You can donate directly or make an impact via our online platform partners (Facebook Fundraisers, Paypal Giving, Charity eBay, Giving Assistant, etc.).
+You can donate directly or make an impact via our online platform partners (Facebook Fundraisers, Paypal Giving, Charity eBay, etc.).
 There are opportunities to become a community partner, sponsor, in-kind donor, or a volunteer!
 Your contribution is a direct investment into the community, which also supports the music community, music educators, and music therapists along the way – it’s a win-win!

 Much love and gratitude,